Internet browsing history and its use in criminal prosecutions:

 Contact our law firm for help

-At Meyer Van Severen, S.C., we certainly recognize the difficulty you’re facing.
+At Van Severen Law Office, we certainly recognize the difficulty you’re facing.
 You probably feel scared after police, the courts, or your ISP contacted you.
 Those feelings are absolutely reasonable.
 But now you must make a very important decision: which lawyer should I hire?

-All of the attorneys at Meyer Van Severen, S.C. are criminal defense specialists.
+All of the attorneys at Van Severen Law Office are criminal defense specialists.
 This is the only area of law we practice.
 We recognize the intricacies of criminal law, and we remain dedicated to clients just like you.
 Don’t wait to contact us because you feel embarrassed – we work on criminal cases just like yours every day.
 Many other law firms split their time between types of cases.
 But the ability to figure out something like family law isn’t going to help in your criminal case.

 Finally, we answer phones 24/7.
 After hours you will reach our answering service, but you will quickly receive a call back from one of our defense attorneys about your case.
 On that phone call we’ll set up a free consultation and begin talking about your case.
 Reach us at (414) 270-0202.